AmiraAyadi/Deep-learning-notes/2- Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization/2- Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization_notes.md

 - The normal local optima is not likely to appear in a deep neural network because data is usually high dimensional.
 For point to be a local optima it has to be a local optima for each of the dimensions which is highly unlikely.
 - It's unlikely to get stuck in a bad local optima in high dimensions, it is much more likely to get to the saddle point rather to the local optima, which is not a problem.
 - The problem can be the plateaus, they can make the learning very very slow.
-They are a region where the derivative is close to 0 for a long time (like an horizental zone).
+There are regions where the derivative is close to 0 for a long time (like an horizental zone).
 In such situation, the algorithm that we learn earlier can do a good job.
 They speed up the rate rate at which you could move down the plateau and then get off the plateau.

 **What you should remember**: